 These are the people currently on our waiting list:

-Shery W. (This is her 2nd Exotic Legends Bengal)
+Kayla M (This is her 2nd Exotic legends Bengal - Snow)

 How are Exotic Legends Bengals with young kids and young adults?